ashrae27/Final-Project/Defensive/Blue Team/README.md

 ### HTTP Request Size Monitor
 - Patch: Injection and DDoS
-- Why It Works: Execution of HTTP
+ Execution of HTTP
 Boundries on the webservers can include
 - highest URL length
 - Highest size

+- Why It Works: HTTP appeal URl length and the size

 ### CPU Usage Monitor
  - Patch: TODO: E.g., install special-security-package with apt-get